phaseportrait/phaseportrait-gui/README.md

 # PhasePortrait-GUI

-PhasePortrait-GUI is a Graphical User Interface of our library [phaseportrait](https://github.com/phaseportrait/phaseportrait).
-Only 2D phase diagrams at supported at the moment.
+PhasePortrait-GUI is a Graphical User Interface of our library [PhasePortrait](https://github.com/phaseportrait/phaseportrait).
+Only 2D phase diagrams at supported at the moment, with no plans of adding additional features.

 Its intention is to provide access for beginners in Python or in our library to this resource.
 But also allowing to get the Python equivalent code for futher and more complex uses.